AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   If you use Virtual Network Computing \(VNC\) to log on to a Windows instance, two cursors may appear.
 For information about how to fix this issue, see the “Why do two cursors appear after I use VNC to log on to a Windows instance?” section in [Instance FAQ](/intl.en-US/Instance/Instance FAQ.mdsection_jma_ml8_us3).
 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance family.md).
+-   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

 ## r7t, security-enhanced memory optimized instance family

-This instance family is in invitational preview.
-To use this instance family, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+This instance family is in the beta testing phase.

 Features